 Dr. King earned a B.A. in Government from Harvard University, an M.A. in the Teaching of Social Studies from Teachers College, Columbia University, a J.D. from Yale Law School, and an Ed.D. in Educational Administrative Practice from Teachers College, Columbia University.
 In addition, Dr. King has served on the board of New Leaders for New Schools and is a 2008 Aspen Institute-New Schools Entrepreneurial Leaders for Public Education Fellow.

-Rhoda Schneider, (Institute co-chair), is General Counsel and Senior Associate Commissioner of the Massachusetts Department of Elementary and Secondary Education.
+Rhoda Schneider, (Institute co-chair)Rhoda Schneider, (Institute co-chair), is General Counsel and Senior Associate Commissioner of the Massachusetts Department of Elementary and Secondary Education.
 For over 30 years she has been chief legal counsel to the commissioner, state board, and department staff.
 She has advised six successive commissioners and served twice herself as acting commissioner.
 Besides providing legal guidance to the commissioner and the agency, Rhoda and her staff also publish advisories for school and district leaders, parents and students, and other constituents on the state and federal laws affecting public elementary and secondary schools.
 The issues of education law and policy that she addresses include standards-based education reform, civil rights, charter schools, school finance and governance, student assessment, special education, school and district accountability, student rights and responsibilities, and educator licensure.
 Rhoda is a graduate of Wellesley College and received her J.D. from Boston University Law School.
 She is an adjunct lecturer at The Harvard Graduate School of Education and has been a presenter or guest lecturer at many professional conferences and graduate courses for educators and lawyers.
 Rhoda is also the editor of the MCLE book, School Law in Massachusetts.

-Michael A. Rebell, J.D. is an experienced litigator, administrator, researcher, and scholar in the field of education law.
+Michael A. Rebell, J.D.Michael A. Rebell, J.D., is an experienced litigator, administrator, researcher, and scholar in the field of education law.
 He is the executive director of the Campaign for Educational Equity and Professor of Law and Educational Practice at Teachers College, Columbia University.
 The Campaign seeks to promote equity and excellence in education and to overcome the gap in educational access and achievement between advantaged and disadvantaged students throughout the United States.

 Mr. Rebell is the author or co-author of five books, and dozens of articles on issues of law and education.
 Among his most recent works are COURTS AND KIDS: PURSUING EDUCATIONAL EQUITY THROUGH THE STATE COURTS (U. Chicago Press, 2009), MOVING EVERY CHILD AHEAD: FROM NCLB HYPE TO MEANINGFUL EDUCATIONAL OPPORTUNITY (Teachers College Press, 2008) with Jessica R. Wolff, The Right to Comprehensive Educational Opportunity, 47 HARVARD CIVIL RTS-CIVIL LIB.
 L. REV. 49 (2012), and Professional Rigor, Public Engagement and Judicial Review: A Proposal for Enhancing the Validity of Education Adequacy Studies, 109 TCHRS C.REC.
 1303 (2007).